mveillon/lisser/README.md

 Many people have rent or other bills due on the first of the month, and there are various other reasons why spending might consistently and predictably spike at certain points each month.
 Projected spending takes all rows where the Category is "Bills" and they're over a small threshold, and smooths out those expenses over the course of the entire month.
 This effectively lowers the total amount spent that week, and raises that of the other weeks.

-It also prorates the total amount spent over seven days if the week is not complete.
+It then takes the weekly spending and prorates it over a month, since the "weekly" spending value has bills from the full month.